Chapter 10 Premium Foundations

 where:

-We note the frequency-severity alternatives to support our discussion of trends in Section 10.3.2.1.
+We note the frequency-severity alternatives to support our discussion of trends in the following section.

 10.3.2 Adjustments to Claims and Allocated Claims Adjustment Expenses